jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.42 Log2

-Returns the base-2 logarithm of values in a raster..
+Returns the base-2 logarithm of values in a raster.

 *Parameters*: